Why you should spy on your online competitors

 Next thing.
 Go to the Fan Post tab.
 Scroll down to Service level.

 Your competitor will most likely delete or ignore any postage on their Fan Page.
-This could lead to only thing… Go to their Fan Page.
-Scroll down and on left side you’ll see Posts to Page.
+This could lead to only one thing… Go to their Fan Page.
+Scroll down and on the left side, you’ll see Posts to Page.

 Those are the users that you should be interested in.